 Help Desk: The other area is technical assistance.
 The Computer Help Days from Access Now have been terrific for fixing computers.
 There is a need for technical assistance that is available 24 hrs a day, in multiple languages, and cultural appropriate for the target consumers.
 San Diego Futures Foundation (SDFF) is a partner in the second NTIA grant CETF received, Access to Careers in Technology.
 SDFF has launched a pilot Help Desk with the students it is training and preparing for ICT certifications a needed opportunity to gain work experience.
-The Help Desk served 1,079 callers in Q1 from San Diego and Imperial counties.
+The Help Desk served 1079 callers in Q1 from San Diego and Imperial counties.
 CETF expects it to expand statewide over 2012.

+CETF is looking forward to seeing how the Comcast program improvements slated for Q2 of 2012 will accelerate broadband adoptions.
 BAA partners will continue outreach and working directly with schools and families to increase participation.